top of page

 Along Comes DAVDSN

 The second Scania to join the fleet — DAVDSN.
-Clean spec, smooth ride, and made for the bigger jobs.
+A 2023 Scania G540 with a sleeper cab, clean spec, and a smooth ride, built for the bigger jobs.
+We repurposed the Bison bin and trailer from our Kenworth for this unit — a smart move that kept things efficient.
 Another step forward in the Scania takeover, now driven by Josh.

 Then Came DAVCON